Best Of19 min read

 Pros:

-• Maximum portfolio customization while keeping automation
+• Maximum portfolio customization with automated execution

 • M1 Borrow is genuinely useful for liquidity without selling positions